 Any light used to illuminate garages, patios, parking areas, or for any other purpose shall be so arranged as to reflect light down and away from adjacent residences and away from the vision of passing motorists.

-Fences or walls shall be of natural materials to complement or match the exterior color of the house only and may not be painted, although they may be stained.
+Fences are allowed within the building envelope to the extent permitted and subject to the requirements of the design guidelines.

 Unless otherwise approved by the ARC: (1) Exterior demolition and subsequent construction of all structures shall be completed within one (1) year following commencement of construction, (2) any exterior additions or alterations to existing dwellings shall be completed within a period of one (1) year following commencement of construction, and (3) the front, rear and side yard of each Lot shall be landscaped within a period of one (1) year following completion of a dwelling, as measured by the earlier of the time a certificate of occupancy is issued or the dwelling is substantially complete.